TASMANIAN CERTIFICATE OF EDUCATION

 You can request the addition of other nationally recognised VET qualifications and/or units of competency to the TCE Planner Tool via the webpage: Adding new VET qualifications or units of competency to the TCE Planner Tools

 This standards has two elements: developing and lodging a pathway plan; and reviewing the plan.

 Developing and lodging a pathway plan

-Students completing year 10 from the end of 2007 have been required to lodge a 'participation record' with the TQA under the Guaranteeing Futures Act 2004.
+Students completing year 10 from the end of 2007 have been required to lodge a 'participation record' with TASC under the Guaranteeing Futures Act 2004.
 This statement of intent specifies the first and second preferences for post-year 10 education, employment and training options.

 The TCE requires a person 'to have developed and reviewed plans for education and training'.
 Most students will meet this standard by developing a plan during Year 10 and reviewing their progress at some time before they finish their senior secondary education and training.
 From 2007, all Tasmanian schools have been required to make sure that Year-10 students develop a pathway plan and register it with us by the end of the year.
 A student's plan will include their career goals and the education and training they need to reach these goals.

 Reviewing one's pathway plan

 How an individual reviews their pathway plan will depend on many factors such as their personal situation and arrangements made by their educational and training institution.
 Rather than say how a review is to be done TASC requires that the Principal/CEO formally notifies us that learners have undertaken such a review.
 For more information see: Pathway Planning Requirements

 - "What about learners who have not lodged a plan, like those from interstate or overseas, or adult learners?
 What if you do not attend a formal education/training institution?"

 We will make special arrangements for people in these kinds of situations.
 For more information see: Pathway Planning Requirements